renatus777rr/skiblox-source/README.md

 # 2. Run up.
 So, you run up as admin control panel.
 # 3. Database setup (most hardest for new guys)
 You go to localhost/phpmyadmin, then you create db with name skiblox. and just import the .sql in the phpmyadmin.
-Should be done!
+Should be Done!
+You setted up the site.
+Go to http://localhost/ or localhost.
+You can now see the login.
+Enter SKIBLOX in the username, and password to skiblox.
+Then login.
+You in the owner account!
 # 5. How to make admin and not admin?
 Alright go to localhost/phpmyadmin and select database skiblox and you see under database skiblox the tables. select users table.
 You see this. <img width="1104" height="401" alt="Снимок экрана 2025-08-24 014144" src="https://github.com/user-attachments/assets/d13746ca-904d-4771-9a7b-563d04b4ab9f" /> Select the user by pressing Edit.
 Scroll down and then you should see <img width="651" height="43" alt="image" src="https://github.com/user-attachments/assets/47b9aa70-e29f-4f3e-b45a-a15a303e011d" /> Then if value 1, and you want un-admin then set it to 0 and save.
 If it value 0 then set it to 1, to set to admin and save.
 Done!
 Now you set up fully.